sarihammad/pairs-trading-strategy/README.md

 # Pairs Trading Strategy

-A modular quantitative trading system that identifies statistically related stock pairs and trades their spread using a mean-reversion strategy.
+A modular quantitative trading system that identifies statistically related stock pairs using correlation and cointegration, and trades their spread using a mean-reversion strategy.

 ## Strategy Overview

 This project identifies pairs of stocks that are:

-- **Highly correlated**
+- **Highly correlated** using Pearson correlation
-- **Statistically cointegrated**
+- **Statistically cointegrated** using the **Engle-Granger cointegration test**

-It then monitors the **spread** between those stocks:

-- Enters a trade when the spread deviates significantly (Z-score > ±2)
+Once identified, the spread between the two stocks is tracked over time:

+- A Z-score is computed using a rolling window (default: 60 days)
+- A trade is entered when the Z-score exceeds a threshold (e.g. ±2), indicating a divergence
-- Exits when the spread mean-reverts (Z-score < ±0.5)
+- The position is exited when the spread mean-reverts (Z-score returns within ±0.5)

-Trades are executed by taking **long/short positions** on the pair to capture the convergence.
+Trades are executed as:

+- Long the underpriced asset
+- Short the overpriced asset

+This allows the strategy to profit when the price relationship converges again.

-## Example Output
+## Output

 - Equity curve of the portfolio
 - Z-score plot showing entry/exit points
 - Position chart
 - Final stats:

   - Total return
   - Sharpe ratio
   - Max drawdown